Ready to see Qobra in action? Discover and try our platform now for free

 These tools are often included in more comprehensive platforms (e.g. Sales Enablement), such as Lessonly by Seismic, which includes training features.

-"The growth of a company is 100% driven by salespeople, and the variable pay plan determines their sales behaviour, hence their performance, hence the achievement of targets."
+"The growth of a company is 100% driven by salespeople, and the variable pay plan determines their sales behavior, hence their performance, hence the achievement of targets."

 Vladimir Ionesco, Director of Global Sales Performance at Doctolib